 Contemporary music has always been a cornerstone of Manoj’s career and they have conducted premières by Michel van der Aa (The Book of Sand, a digital project created by the composer), Peter Eötvös (Dutch première of da capo with ensemble Ludwig), Karlheinz Stockhausen (Dutch première of Mikrophonie II) and Louis Andriessen (first performances of early works, under the composer’s guidance) amongst many others, at festivals including the Holland Festival, the AAA Festival of the Royal Concertgebouw, Aldeburgh Festival, Gaudeamus Festival and Musica Sacra Maastricht.

-Manoj began her music lessons with Sureka Amerasinghe and is a graduate of the Royal Conservatoire of the Hague, where she studied orchestral conducting (with Jac van Steen and Kenneth Montgomery); composition (with Roderik de Man and Calliope Tsoupaki) and choral conducting (with Jos van Veldhoven and Jos Vermunt), completing the latter with highest honours.
+Manoj began their music lessons with Sureka Amerasinghe and is a graduate of the Royal Conservatoire of the Hague, where they studied orchestral conducting (with Jac van Steen and Kenneth Montgomery); composition (with Roderik de Man and Calliope Tsoupaki) and choral conducting (with Jos van Veldhoven and Jos Vermunt), completing the latter with highest honours.
 They received further professional coaching in choral conducting by Daniel Reuss.
-He has been supported generously in his studies by the Kersjes Fund for Conductors, the Ars Lunga Foundation and the Prins Bernhard Cultuurfonds.
+Manoj has been supported generously in their studies by the Kersjes Fund for Conductors, the Ars Lunga Foundation and the Prins Bernhard Cultuurfonds.

 Manoj is a passionate advocate of music educational projects.
 Besides several collaborations with the Chineke!
 Juniors in festivals at the London Southbank Centre, Manoj also collaborated with the Dutch Radio Music Centre and the Dutch National Opera on large educational projects and has created own projects which allow schoolchildren to be an integral part of (semi)-professional productions.

 For an audiovisual impression of Manoj’s work, please have a look at the Media section of this website.